talkohavy/guides/docs/programming/crypto.md

 }
 ```

-We have two ways of performing a user login.

-**- Way number 1:**
+A standard user login flow:

-The client supplies an email & a password, right?
-So we would use ONLY the email to get the user from the database, split the "password" column to both the salt & the hashed password, use the salt and provided password to regenerate the hashed password.
-Compare between the two, and decide.
+1. The client supplies an email & a password.
+2. We use ONLY the email to get the user record from the database
+3. Split the "password" column to both the salt & the hashed password

-**- Way number 2:**
-We will use way number 2.
-As an extra added security attachment, I'm going to import the timingSafeEqual function from node crypto, which prevents timing attacks...

-@@@@@@
-Time Attack Picture
-@@@@@@
+4. Use the salt and _provided_ password to regenerate the hashed password.
+5. Compare between the stored hashedPassword, and the regeneratedHashedPassword - `hashedPassword === regeneratedHashedPassword`
+6. If true, login was successful!
+Else, throw 401 unauthorized error.

+As an extra added security precaution, we will replace step 5, which is just a simple compare action, with a better one.
+We will use the `timingSafeEqual` function.

-...where a hacker measures the amount of time it takes to perform an operation, to obtain information about the value.
-This function helps prevents that type of attack:
+A **timing attack** is where a hacker measures the amount of time it takes to perform an operation, to obtain information about the value.
+This function helps prevents that type of attack.
+How?

+The `timingSafeEqual` function compares the bytes that represent the 2 given inputs **using a constant-time algorithm**.

 ```javascript
 const { scryptSync, randomBytes, timingSafeEqual } = require('crypto');